boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/grid.md

 ![Column settings](/static/assets/visualizing-data/visualization-widgets/images/grid/formattingdatalist.png)

-For each of those columns, the value representation can be configured using the options displayed at the right side.
+For each of those columns, the value representation can be configured using the options displayed on the right side.

 ![Configured columns](/static/assets/visualizing-data/visualization-widgets/images/grid/formattingradiofield.png)

 #### Value

-Select value as display type to get the column values represented as it is.
+Select value as the display type to get the column values represented as they are.

 ![Value representation](/static/assets/visualizing-data/visualization-widgets/images/grid/value-representation.png)

 #### Bar

-This property allows you to configure the color, shape, and range of progress bar from the `Bar Settings` dialog.
+This property allows you to configure the color, shape, and range of the progress bar from the `Bar Settings` dialog.

 To customize the progress bar, open the `Bar Settings` dialog by selecting the `Bar` radio button from the `Formatting` section.

-Dialog can be opened by selecting the `Bar` radio button for initial configuration, thereafter, click the `Customize` button.
+The dialog can be opened by selecting the `Bar` radio button for initial configuration, and then clicking the `Customize` button.

 ![Bar setting](/static/assets/visualizing-data/visualization-widgets/images/grid/bar.png)

-***Hide Bar Text*** Text of the progress bar can be able to enable or disable.
+***Hide Bar Text*** The text of the progress bar can be enabled or disabled.
 By default, the text is enabled for the progress bar.

-***Bar Text***  The Progress bar text color can be changed by using this property.
+***Bar Text***  The progress bar text color can be changed using this property.

-***Positive Bar*** The Progress bar background color for positive values can be changed.
+***Positive Bar*** The progress bar background color for positive values can be changed.

-***Negative Bar*** The Progress bar background color for negative values can be changed.
+***Negative Bar*** The progress bar background color for negative values can be changed.

-***Bar Style***  This property allows you to change bar shape.
-The dropdown contains two shapes `Cylinder` and `Rectangle`.
+***Bar Style***  This property allows you to change the bar shape.
+The dropdown contains two shapes: `Cylinder` and `Rectangle`.

 ![Bar shape](/static/assets/visualizing-data/visualization-widgets/images/grid/barshape.png)

 ***Minimum*** The minimum property renders the progress bar from the given value.
-It contains two modes in the dropdown to configure the minimum value.
+It contains two modes in the dropdown to configure the minimum value:

 *Lowest Value* - It takes the default minimum value to render the progress bar.

 *Customize* - Selecting this property will enable the text box.
-Users can be able to customize the minimum value, by entering a numeric value in the text box.
+Users can customize the minimum value by entering a numeric value in the text box.

 ***Maximum*** The maximum property renders the progress bar up to the given value.
-It contains two modes in the dropdown to configure the maximum value,
+It contains two modes in the dropdown to configure the maximum value:

 *Highest Value* - It takes the default maximum value to render the progress bar.

 *Customize* - Selecting this property will enable the text box.
-Users can be able to customize the maximum value, by entering a numeric value in the text box.
+Users can customize the maximum value by entering a numeric value in the text box.

 Click the `OK` button to apply the changes to the grid.